michaelverschoof/enhanced-elements/packages/documentation/index.md

     - icon: 🔑
       title: Type Safe
       details: Fully typed, including native element typing.
 So you'll have all the auto-completion.
-    - icon: 🔌
+    - icon: ⚡
-      title: Extensible
+      title: Completely tree shakeable
-      details: You can create your components as if you're using native elements, including models.
+      details: Only use the parts you want.
+Probably all of them.

     - icon: 🚪
       title: Accessible